 2. Studies which have been determined by IRB Chairperson to be MORE THAN MINIMAL RISK

 The probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

 45 CFR 46.
 102 (i)

 Therefore, determination of “more than minimal risk” becomes a judgment call for the IRB who must carefully assess study procedures and its effects on subject risk.
-At UNTHSC, risk to subject assessment is initially evaluated by the ORC Executive Director and staff.
-If the ORC Executive Director decides that a project is “more than minimal risk”, it is then sent to the IRB chairperson for further assessment and prepared for Full Board Review for final determination.
+Risk to subject assessment is initially evaluated by the IRB Chair (or designated Board member).
+If it is determined that a project is “more than minimal risk”, it is then prepared and distributed to the Board for convened (or Full Board) review and final determination.

 3. Studies involving elements, procedures or interventions that require additional provisions or safeguards, as stated by federal regulations and guidance.

 - Vulnerable or certain Special Subject Populations (e.g., children, prisoners, incapacitated subjects, etc.)

 - Studies taking place in foreign countries particularly those with little or no provisions for protection of human subjects in which the procedures pose more than minimal risk to subjects